 - 2 teaspoons

 - 2 cups

-Lightly grease a 9x13-inch baking dish with nonstick spray or olive oil.
-In a large skillet, heat the butter over medium heat until it melts and foams up.
-Add the onion and garlic and cook for 5 minutes, or until the onion has softened.
-Add the sun-dried tomatoes and cook for about 5 minutes or they are fragrant and the onion is nearly translucent and beginning to brown around the edges.
-Turn off the heat.
+Heat the butter in a large skillet over medium heat until it melts and foams up.
+Add the onion and garlic and cook until the onion has started to soften, about 5 minutes.
+Add the sun-dried tomatoes and cook until fragrant and the onion is nearly translucent and beginning to brown around the edges, about 5 minutes.
+Remove from the heat.

-Bake at 350°F for 35 to 45 minutes, or until the eggs are firm and the top is slightly golden.
+Bake until the eggs are set and the top is slightly golden-brown, 35 to 45 minutes.
 Serve immediately with a fresh salad or fruit.

 Make ahead: The casserole can be assembled, covered with plastic wrap, and refrigerated for up to 1 day before baking.
 It will need about 10 minutes additional baking time.